 Most of the historic buildings are built in serpentine or basalt from the local quarries.
 As well from the doors to the shutters, or even the stucco buildings – it’s a kaleidoscope of pretty pastel colours.
 Creamy whites, pale yellows, and soft pinks, oranges and blues all blended together.

-Perfect for a solo traveller or a couple’s stay, this modern loft is absolutely perfect.
-The industrial-styled apartment sits above a luxury interior design shop and features some very cool pieces throughout this small space.
-Aside from the décor being magazine worthy, it’s the terrace and the views that truly make this the place to stay when in Gassin.
+Perfect for a solo or a couple’s stay, this modern loft is absolutely perfect.
+The industrial-styled apartment sits above an interior design shop.
+Some of those cool pieces for sale are showcased throughout this small space.
+Aside from the décor being magazine worthy, it’s the views from the balcony that truly make this the place to stay when in Gassin.

 As a holidaymaker…